MichaelCurrin/hugo-netlify-sample/README.md

 * Manage content with Netlify CMS

+### Manual setup

+Alternatively, manually create an app on the Netlify site and choose a Hugo repo such as this one (or your own fork of it).

+The repo's [Netlify config file](netlify.toml) should provide appropriate details for the build & deploy section of your app.

+### Usage

+Check in the Netlify logs that your site deployed successfully then find the public URL.

 Once the initial build finishes, you can invite yourself as a user.
 Go to the Identity tab in your new site, click "Invite" and send yourself an invite.
 Then accept is from your e-mail inbox.

 Visit `/admin` on your site to login to the CMS editor.

 Now you're all set, and you can start editing content.

-### Manual setup

-Alternatively, manually create an app on the Netlify site and choose a Hugo repo such as this one (or your own fork of it).

-The repo's [Netlify config file](netlify.toml) should provide appropriate details for the build & deploy section of your app.
+## Local development

-## Installation
+### Installation

-See the steps below for local installation.

-### OS-level dependencies
+#### OS-level dependencies

 This project requires `node`.
 Note that version 12 and up cause issues with the gulp server, so based on a Stack Overflow answer, install and older version of node or use the node version manager.